ghalipm-vanier-college/front-end-web-programming-winter-2025/Lectures/Lecture 6 - Bootstrap.md

 - **Bootstrap** provides **pre-built components** and a **grid system**, enabling **rapid development** with minimal custom styling.
 - **Tailwind CSS** follows a **utility-first approach**, offering highly customizable and flexible designs without relying on predefined components.

-Bootstrap requires specific metadata, CSS links, and a JavaScript bundle to be included in an HTML5 file:
+Bootstrap(BS5) requires specific metadata, CSS links, and a JavaScript bundle to be included in an HTML5 file:

 ```html
 <!DOCTYPE html>